yashitaprasad/yashitaprasad/_posts/2021-03-01-TEI-Blog-Post.md

 by: Yashita Prasad**

 For our DH class we had to code a section of the Yellow Wallpaper by Charlotte Perkins Stetson.
-At first it looked really intimidating because it was a completely new coding language then markdown (which we learned for GitHub).
+At first it looked intimidating because it was a new coding language than markdown (which we learned for GitHub).
 At first there was a bit of learning curve, but overall TEI is intuitive.

-One of my main problems in the project was catching tiny errors.
-A mistake I was making initially was not putting the paragraph tags at the beginning and the end.
-I would get far along and then notice that the box was red.
-Then I would scramble to try to figure out what I did, think I missed an entire paragraph in my text.
-Only to discover it was a tiny error.
+One of the main problems I had wth the project was catching tiny errors.
+A mistake I was initially making was not putting the paragraph tags at the beginning and end.
+I would get very far along and then notice that the box was red.
+Then I would scramble and try to figure out what I did wrong, thinking I missed an entire paragraph in my code.
+Only to discover it was a comma, or colon I missed.
 The other tags where easier to remember because you had to look for them, while the paragraph one you had to remember as you code.
-Another problem I had was when I tried to do an underline.
-When I copied and pasted the code for underline it didn’t work, then I panicked thinking that if copy and paste didn’t work what else would.
+Another problem I had was when I tried to code an underline.
+When I copied and pasted the code for underline it didn’t work, then I panicked thinking that if copy and paste didn’t work what else would?
 Finally, I tried typing it out by hand and it worked like a charm.

 ![coding picture](https://yashitaprasad.github.io/yashitaprasad/images/Screenshot (67).png)